Rajesh-Royal/uiethackathon_ml_predictive_model/README.md

 upon the many factors where are here carrying the articles success rate is depend upon the no of shares on the particular articles.

 ## SOLUTION
-• We are do factor the data analysis to determine which factor/features high imfact the dependent varibles.
+• We are do factor the data analysis to determine which factor/features high imfact the dependent varibles. \n
-• For this PCA/Standscalar is we are used for the dimension reduction.
+• For this PCA/Standscalar is we are used for the dimension reduction. \n
 • Then apply the different kind of regression algorithm.

 ## KEY ISSUES